Industar-26M 2.8 5cm ИНДУСТАР 50mm

 It starts of with the built quality.
 The lens barrel is made out of fragile aluminium that scratches very easily.
 Most lenses I have seen had clear scratches and oxidation on the metal.
 The different metal elements of the lens barrel are cemented, and not in a good way.
 On most lenses I tried, the old cement was so fragile that you could twist the different part of the lens.

-The image quality is OK for the price.
 Although the centre is reasonably sharp there is a lot of falloff and vignetting in the corners, which are not sharp, even when stopped down.
 On top of that I personally do not appreciate the bokeh, which seems a bit bland.
 Although most lenses are coated, the Industar-26M is flare prone.

 When you combine these factors it makes you wonder what this lens is good for.
 In this focal length you expect a lens to be a classic all-rounder.
 Don’t get me wrong, the Industar-26M ticks a lot of boxes but it does not excel anywhere.
 There are so many 50mm lenses around that the Industar-26M would not be a first choice for me.
-If you know that want this type of prime lens, do yourself a favour and spend a tiny bit more on the original Tessar 2.8 50 – it simply is the better and more balanced option.
+If you want this type of prime lens, do yourself a favour and spend a tiny bit more on the original Tessar 2.8 50 – it simply is the better and more balanced option.

 Industar-26M (ИНДУСТАР 5cm) Versions